 What inspired you to become a dancer?

 “Mikhail Baryshnikov was my first idol that really drove me to become a professional dancer.
-I was nine when I first watched the film ‘White Nights’ in which he and Gregory Hines co-starred.
+I was nine when I watched the film ‘White Nights’ in which he and Gregory Hines co-starred.
 I was in awe at their skill and at how effortless their movement looked.
 I started ballet the same year.“

 How long have you been dancing?

-“13 years, having pursued classical ballet from the age of nine and joined my first ballet company – the ‘Singapore Dance Theatre’.
+“13 years, having pursued classical ballet from the age of nine and joined my first ballet company – ‘Singapore Dance Theatre’.
 I then spent two years working professionally until deciding to change tracks slightly and join a contemporary dance Company in Germany.
 At the end of 2018 I left Germany to join a contemporary dance company in Malta.
 Now I’m back in Adelaide“

 What are you plans for your career in the future?